happiguru/react-redux-api/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # React-Redux Catalogue Statistics Application
-Catalogue Statistics Application
+Foodistics is a Catalogue Statistics Application

 This projects implements the use of React-redux library to build a Catalogue Statistics application.

-1. Catalogue Statistics Application built entirely with React JS.
+1. Foodistics was built entirely using frameworks such as React JS and Redux.
 2. ES6 and Modules.
 3. Object Oriented Programming Approach.
+4. Redux state management

 ## Built With